TinoRabe/Blog-Netlify/site/content/post/upcoming-blog-series-advanced-techniques-to-master-powerapps-portals.md

   Follow this blog for a dedicated series on best practices to advance your Power Portals practice.
 I will be sharing my experience of the last 3+ years as a functional consultant in multiple Portals projects.
 Avoid the mistakes I made and take your Portal projects to the next level.
+The series will cover topics that have been presented on 23rd October 2019 at D365 Focus Europe conference in Brussel.
+If you were not able to join, this is the place to be.
-Learn, share & enjoy.
+  Learn, share & enjoy!
 image: /img/announcement.jpg
 ---
 Why should you follow this blog series?